ManavMehta-Official/Knights-and-Knaves/index.md

 AI can be implemented for problem solving tasks such as riddles and puzzles.
 To train the AI to solve the riddle of **"Knights and Knaves"** was the main objective of this project.
 In the main directory of this project is a file called `logic.py`.
 This particular file functions as the Logical Reasoning of the AI.
 With the help of this particular module, we were able to train our AI to solve such puzzles. <br>

-`puzzle.py` is a file which contained the questions to the riddles and the basic rules on how to solve such riddles.
+The project directory also has a file called`puzzle.py` which containes the questions to the riddles and the basic rules on how to solve such riddles.
 Few the basic rules were:
 - A knight always says the truth
 - A knave always lies
 - A person can either be a Knight or a Knave

 ## In-Depth view on the Project